Calls for Artist Residencies

 2. Artists must have graduated from an HBCU within the last five years and must currently reside in NC.
 If there is an HBCU alumni artist that has graduated beyond the five year limit, we encourage that artist to look into our NC Emerging Artist Residency, which does not have a graduation limitation.

-3. Artists working in most media will be considered, including experimental media; however, artists working with toxic materials, hazardous machinery, etc. will not be considered due to limitations within the building.
+3. Artists working in most media will be considered, including experimental media; however, artists working with noxious materials, hazardous machinery, etc. will not be considered due to limitations within the building.

 4. Artists must not be enrolled in an institutional artistic program of study, including instructional museum programs, during the residency period.
 (Applicants may be in school during the application process.)